Master of Arts, History

 Students completing the MA will be expected to:

-The admissions application, application fee, and official transcripts from each college and university attended (except Central Connecticut State University) must be submitted to the Graduate Recruitment and Admissions Office.
+- Official transcripts from each college and university attended (except Central Connecticut State University)

-In addition, applicants must submit the following materials to the History Department:
+3) Applicants must also submit the following materials to the History Department

 Course and Capstone Requirements (30 credits, including a thesis):